JakeCRichards/Vocabulary-of-EDI/README.md

 A github repo was used for version control.

-The website uses thorough customization of styling for the bootstrap classes.
+The website uses customisation of styling for the bootstrap classes.

 The home page was created first and this was used as template for the other pages.